texjporg/ptex2pdf/README.md

   support directories containing dots (thanks kn1cht)
 - version 20200119.0
   check invalid PATH string beforehand on windows
+- version 20200307.0
+  add -ld option to run (u)platex-dev

 ## Copyright and License ##

 Originally based on musixtex.lua from Bob Tennent.

-(c) Copyright 2016-2020 Japanese TeX Development Community (c) Copyright 2013-2020 Norbert Preining norbert@preining.info (c) Copyright 2012      Bob Tennent rdt@cs.queensu.ca
+(c) Copyright 2016-2020 Japanese TeX Development Community
+(c) Copyright 2013-2020 Norbert Preining norbert@preining.info
+(c) Copyright 2012      Bob Tennent rdt@cs.queensu.ca

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the